-In osteoporosis treatment and prevention studies involving over 13,000 postmenopausal women all undesirable reactions were recorded.
+The table below gives the adverse reactions and frequencies observed in treatment and prevention studies involving over 13,000 postmenopausal women, along with adverse reactions rising from postmarketing reports.

 The duration of treatment in these studies ranged from 6 to 60 months.
-The majority of undesirable reactions has not usually required cessation of therapy.
+The majority of undesirable reactions have not usually required cessation of therapy.